mth229/mth229.github.io/functions.md

-This section presents some additional details on writing functions in `julia` that are here for informational purposes only.
+This section presents some additional details on writing functions in `Julia` that are here for informational purposes only.

 ### Return values, tuples